xuyouze/MyNotes/R-CNN.md

   * CNN training procedure
     * supervised pre-trained CNN using ILSVRC 2012(image classification)
     * then replace the last layer with N+1 softmax
-    * using warped region proposals from selective search to train CNN (image detection),and IoU is 0.5
+    * using warped region proposals from selective search to train CNN (image detection), and IoU is 0.5
-    * fine-tuning overview : selective search -> 2k region proposals -> CNN extract a 4096-dimensionsal feature vetor -> N+1 softmax
+    * fine-tuning overview : selective search -> 2k region proposals -> CNN extract a 4096-dimensionsal feature vector -> N+1 softmax
   * SVM training procedure
     * using pool5 or fc6 or fc7 as the feature to train SVM
     * overview: selective search -> NMS -> standard hard negative mining method -> fine-tuning CNN extract feature -> train SVM linear classifier